-When you’re over 30,000 feet in the air, you want to be able to sit back and relax.
-Not worry about if you picked the best airline in Canada.
+When you’re over 30,000 feet in the air, you want to be able to sit back and relax – not worry about if you picked one of the best airlines in Canada or not.
 It isn’t easy to find the best price for your flight, or the right airline for your needs.
 Especially when the Canadian sky is full of them.

-Airlines in Canada vary in what they offer their customers.
-Yes, in-flight experience is important, but external factors such as the boarding process, luggage retrieval, delays are all part of the flight experience as well.
-To help make your decision easier, and to save money on your next trip, let’s talk about the 7 best airlines in Canadian right now:
+The best airlines in Canada vary in what they offer their customers.
+Yes, in-flight experience is important, but external factors such as the boarding process, luggage retrieval, and delays are all part of the flight experience as well.
+To help make your decision easier, and to save money on your next flight, let’s talk about the best airlines in Canadian right now:

-Air Canada is hands down the largest domestic and international airline in Canada today, both in respect to fleet size and the number of passengers it carries.
-It serves more than 200 destinations across six continents, and is the founder of the Star Alliance group, an exclusive cohort of 26 airlines that work together to give their passengers easy connections and other rich perks to enhance their travelling experience.
+Air Canada is one of the best airlines in Canada biggest it is the biggest, both in respect to fleet size and the number of passengers it carries.
+It also offers the largest selectin of domestic and international destinations.
+It serves more than 200 destinations across six continents and is the founder of the Star Alliance group, an exclusive cohort of 26 airlines that work together to give their passengers easy connections and other rich perks to enhance their travelling experience.
 And its the official airline of one of Canada’s most beloved travel rewards program, Aeroplan.

 Air Canada was ranked as the best airline in North America in 2017, based on a survey by Skytrax; a UK-based international air transport rating organization.
 It also received awards for the best business class lounge dining, best business class in North America and best airline cabin cleanliness in North America at Skytrax world airline awards.

 Since it’s the most recognized airline abroad, Air Canada offers endless last-minute daily flight options both domestic and international travelers.
 This airline counts Calgary international, Montréal Pierre Elliott Trudeau, Toronto Pearson and Vancouver International Airport as its main hubs.